pstimpel/projecterp/README.md

 The web interface uses the same API, so you can do the same things via the web interface as you can with voice commands.
 This was useful for debugging.

+# Using AI

+Based on a chat with Andreas Spiess I was adding some AI to the game.
+Please see setup.md and basictalk.py for more details.
+You could change the basic prompt as well to talk in your language, or to have more specific results.

+But we did it, we made the solution SUPERSMART by adding hyped AI to it.
+Hyper hyper ...

 # How to proceed

 **DO NOT USE THIS CODE FOR ANYTHING OTHER THAN INSPIRATION**